 Free WiFi throughout, gym, access to the spa and fully serviced private beach, free valet parking.
 In rooms: beach bag, free bottled water, tea and coffee, air-conditioning, flatscreen TV, Bluetooth sound-system and Molton Brown bath products.

 Our favourite rooms

 If spying the island’s famous sunsets is top of your agenda, it has to be a perfectly positioned Cliff Suite, which are also the most secluded.
 For groups, opt for a two-bed option, or book out one of the four-room Ibizan buildings in its entirety for your own family finca.
 The Laguna Suites are fantastic for families, but – since they’re right in the centre of the resort, and by the children’s pool – not the quietest.

 There are two main pools around the resort.
 The lengthy, Es Vedra-facing infinity pool is adults-only (ages 16-plus) and has an eight-metre glass wall to best showcase the sea.
 The Laguna Pool is surrounded by the Laguna Suites, shallower and frequented by families.

-Fringed by fragrant pines and overlooking the sea, the Pure Seven Spa is arguably the feather in the hotel’s hat.
+Fringed by fragrant pines and overlooking the sea, Pure Seven Spa is arguably the feather in the hotel’s hat.
 Spread over 1,500sq m, with five treatment rooms (including a couples suite) this state-of-the-art facility is staffed by a small army of therapists with wide-ranging specialities – something that’s all too clear once you see the length of the treatment list.
 Borrowing from ancient medicine and cutting-edge science alike, the menu is inspired by wellness traditions from across the globe, incorporating Maya, Indian Ayurveda, Chinese and European techniques.
 Treatments are always tailored to the individual, and make use of organic (and vegan) products from the local area, including salts, herbs and citrus fruits.
 Alongside the treatment rooms, there’s a thermal circuit (complete with steam bath, saunas, a cold mist area and water bed); an impressive window-walled studio for yoga, pilates and meditations sessions; a hair and beauty salon; and barber services.
 Nutritional coaching and personal training sessions in the gym can also be arranged.

 Balearic bronze needs bright white kaftans and fluorescent flourishes to offset it.